AlexPHorta/Burglar/README.md

 # Burglar
-Burglar is a game in the '3 equals' style.
+Burglar is a game in the 'match 3' style.

 ## Credits